-The values "Output" and "Offset" show the default amplifier settings, they can be changed by a menu using the direction keys (see Fig. 29).
+The values "Output" and "Offset" show the default amplifier settings, they can be changed by a menu using the direction keys (see Fig. 32).
 You can select between "permanent on" and "automatic on".
-If the "Output" is set to "permanent on", the amplifier needs to be activated by the push button on the front panel and it remains active until it is turned off.
+If the "Output" is set to "permanent on" and a measurement finishes, the amplifier remains active until it is turned off.
+It needs to be manually deactivated by the push button on the front panel.
 If the "Output" is set to "automatic on", the device automatically activates the amplifier at the beginning of the measurement and deactivates it when the measurement finishes.
 If the "Offset" is set to "permanent on", the amplifier generates the offset voltage immediately when it is activated.
-If the "Offset" is set to "automatic on", the amplifier starts to generate the offset voltage at the beginning of the measurement finishes.
-This option can be applied only if the "Output" is set to "automatic on".
+If the "Offset" is set to "automatic on", the amplifier starts to generate the offset voltage at the beginning of the measurement and turns the offset voltage off when the measurement finishes.
+This option can be applied only if the "Output" is set to "permanent on", otherwise the item is not selectable and the value is set to "automatic on".
 The values from the dialog box are used as device defaults for the amplifier settings.
 You can set the "Output" and the "Offset" for a measurement to "default" in the dialog box "Measurement" (see Fig. 21), the device will use the device default values set in this dialog.

-Fig. 29.
+Fig. 32.
 Setting the amplifier activation in the dialog box "System Preferences".

-The value "Sensor" enables the temperature sensor at the actuator, it can be changed by pressing the middle key "enter" (see Fig. 30).
+The value "Sensor" enables the temperature sensor at the actuator, it can be changed by pressing the middle key "enter" (see Fig. 33).
 If the sensor is disabled, its response will not be monitored and the attached amplifier will not be disabled if the actuator overheats.

-Fig. 30.
+Fig. 33.
 Enabling the actuator temperature sensor in the dialog box "System Preferences".

 The values "Actor off" and "Actor on" show the thresholds of the actuator temperature.
-The values can be selected only if the actuator temperature sensor is enabled.
+The values can be selected only if the actuator temperature sensor is enabled (see Fig. 33).
 If the actuator becomes warmer than the value "Actor off", the attached amplifier will be deactivated and its output will be shorted so that the actuator will not be loaded any more, and thus should cool down.
 The amplifier can be activated again, if the actuator temperature has decreased below the value "Actor on".
 If the sensor is disabled, the attached amplifier will not be disabled at any actuator temperature.
-The values can be changed using the rotary encoder (see Fig. 31).
+The values can be changed using the rotary encoder (see Fig. 34).
 The minimum settable value is 30°C, the maximum is 99.9°C. The difference between the values must be larger than 1°C, the values are automatically corrected to meet these requirements.
 You should set the values according to the data sheet of the actuator.
 Note that a too high operation temperature of the actuator may shorten its lifetime of even lead to its permanent destruction.

-Fig. 31.
+Fig. 34.
 Setting the allowable actuator temperatures in the dialog box "System Preferences".

-Measurement Control
+Experiment Control

-The waveform generation is controlled by the dialog box "Measurement Control" (see Fig. 32).
+The waveform generation is controlled by the dialog box "Experiment Control" (see Fig. 35).

-Fig. 32.
-Dialog box "Measurement Control".
+Fig. 35.
+Dialog box "Experiment Control".